 Sisal rope is the textured string wrapped around most scratching posts.

-Don’t worry about the sisal rope from your cat tower or cat tree getting destroyed – it’s super easy to replace – just a bit of DIY, and you’re right!
+So, there’s no need to worry about the sisal rope from your cat tower or cat tree getting destroyed.

 - A spool of twisted sisal rope (You can find the 1/4-inch thickness at Lowes for about $5)

 - One hot glue gun and a pack of glue sticks (You’ll be using several regular-sized glue sticks)